 Contributions.
 The Florida Legislature establishes contribution rates for participating employers and employees.
-Contribution rates during the 2014-15 fiscal year were as follows:
+Contribution rates during the 2015-16 fiscal year were as follows:

-Percent of C Gross Salary
+Percent of Gross Salary

-Class Employee Employer (A)
+Class Employee Employer (1)

-FRS, Regular 3.00 7.37
+FRS, Regular 3.00 7.26

-FRS, Reemployed Retiree (B) (B)
+FRS, Reemployed Retiree (2) (2)

-Notes: (A) Employer rates include 1.26 percent for the postemployment health insurance subsidy.
-Also, employer rates, other than for DROP participants, include 0.04 percent for administrative costs of the Investment Plan.

-(B) Contribution rates are dependent upon retirement class in which reemployed.
+- Notes: (1) Employer rates include 1.66 percent for the postemployment health insurance subsidy.
+Also, employer rates, other than for DROP participants, include 0.04 percent for administrative costs of the Investment Plan. - (2) Contribution rates are dependent upon retirement class in which reemployed.

-The School's contributions, including employee contributions, to the Plan totaled \$112,450 for the fiscal year ended June 30, 2015, excluding HIS plan contributions.
+The School's contributions to the Plan totaled \$84,104 for the fiscal year ended June 30, 2016.

 Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions.
-At June 30, 2015, the School reported a liability of \$197,343 for its proportionate share of the Plan's net pension liability.
-The net pension liability was measured as of June 30, 2014, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of July 1, 2014.
-The School's proportionate share of the net pension liability was based on the School's 2014-15 fiscal year contributions relative to the 2013-14 fiscal year contributions of all participating members.
-At June 30, 2014, the School's proportionate share was 0.003234342 percent, which was a decrease of 0.000000326 from its proportionate share measured as of June 30, 2013.
+At June 30, 2016, the School reported a liability of \$435,741 for its proportionate share of the net pension liability.
+The net pension liability was measured as of June 30, 2015, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of July 1, 2015.
+The School's proportionate share of the net pension liability was based on the